-Congratulations, Chris, on Tall Oaks paperback publication day!
-Debut novelists often describe a mix of excitement, pride and fear.
+Congratulations on Tall Oaks paperback publication day!
+Debut authors often tell us it’s a mixture of excitement, pride and fear.
 Where are you at?

 Thank You!
 Excitement, pride and fear sounds about right.
 There’s also an element of disbelief.
 I still can’t quite believe it’s real.